rossity/laravel-modelgenerator/README.md

 # laravel-modelgenerator
-Easily scaffold and API model
+Easily scaffold an API model.

 This is highly specific to my own use-cases and projects.